evildmp/diataxis-documentation-framework/tutorials.rst

 The tutorial as a lesson
 -------------------------

 A lesson entails a relationship between a teacher and a pupil.
-In all learning of this kind, **learning takes place through what the pupil does**.
+In all learning of this kind, *learning takes place as the pupil applies themself to tasks under the instructor's guidance*.

-Any facts and explanations that are presented in teaching are almost irrelevant to what the pupil will learn - what matters is what the teacher gets the pupil to do.
+A lesson is a *learning experience*.
+In a learning experience, what matter is what the learner does and what happens.
+By contrast, the teacher's explanations and recitations of fact are far less important.

-For our purposes, **a lesson is a learning experience**.
-If you are not providing your learner with a learning experience, your tutorial isn't doing the job it needs to.
+A good lesson gives the learner confidence, by showing them that they can be successful in a certain skill or with a certain product.

 Obligations of the teacher